Python Invoke: Automating Tasks with Precision

 This is not a super useful feature, but there are situations that you might like to use it.
 You can create command aliases for your tasks to make them faster to call.

-Here is an example code that uses the invoke
+Here is an example code that uses the invoke package to create aliases for command-line commands:

 from invoke import task